 About

-The aim of METU Spoken Turkish Corpus Project (ODT-STD), which is being conducted in the Department of Foreign Language Education since October 2008, is to construct a linguistically analyzed resource consisting of one million words of face-to-face or mediated interactions in present-day Turkish.
+The aim of the Spoken Turkish Corpus project (STC), which is being hosted and supported by the Department of Foreign Language Education since October 2008, is to construct a linguistically analyzed resource consisting of one million words of face-to-face or mediated interactions in present-day Turkish.
 This corpus will be made available to academia and researchers in all areas of studies related to language.

 1. Distribution